Climate Studies Course Attribute

 Q2) Re: Criterion B, does the course description have to specifically mention ‘climate’ in some way?
 A: No. While we prefer that the climate content is explicitly referenced in course description, we defer to faculty and departments to determine whether they prefer course description language where the climate content is implied.

 Q3) The course I would like to be considered for the CLI attribute is taught by other faculty who do not bring a climate studies approach to teaching it.
 Can I still apply for the attribute?
 A: If only some (but not all) of the faculty who teach the course bring a climate studies approach, then the CLI attribute cannot be attached at the course level.
 Instead, the CLI attribute can be attached at the section level.
-Indicate at the end of your application form under Criterion E if section level is appropriate for the attribute in your case.
+If section level is appropriate for the attribute in your case, please use this form: CLI Attribute Section-Level Application Form.

-Q4) How does the process for the Climate Studies (CLI) attribute relate to the process for the Gen Ed Sustainability and Climate Literacy (SCL) curricular component.
-A: The CLI process and SCL process are separate.
+Q4) How does the process for the Climate Studies (CLI) attribute relate to the process for the Gen Ed Sustainability and Climate Literacy (SCL) curricular component?
+A: The CLI attribute is not part of Gen Ed and the processes for tagging a course with CLI is separate from the AP&P process of placing a course in the SCL curricular component (AKA “bucket”).
 Some faculty/departments may opt to go for both CLI and SCL for a particular course, but the two processes do not have to be done at the same time.